SohamBera16/CharityML-Potential-Donor-classfication-based-on-income-data/README.md

 We choose a scikit-learn classifier (e.g., adaboost, random forests) that has a feature_importances_ attribute, which is a function that ranks the importance of features according to the chosen classifier.
 We fit this classifier to training set and use this attribute to determine the top 5 most important features for the census dataset.

 ### 12) Effects of selecting certain features on the final model
-An attempt to reduce the feature space and simplify the information required for the model to learn was made according to the feature selection.
-The code cell below will use the same optimized model you found earlier, and train it on the same training set with only the top five important features.
+An attempt to reduce the feature space and simplify the information required for the model to learn was made according to the selected features.
+Then, the optimized logistic regression model was trained on the same training set with only the top five important features.